SUMMARY OF MATCH PROCEDURES

 3. Invite the referee to the after-match function.

-4. Assist the referee in getting to the airport if required
+4. Assist the referee with transportation if needed

 5. Collect and mail the signed CIPP rosters for both teams to the appropriate Divisional Secretary.